netpaladinx/MyReading/[Draft] Causality and Reasoning.md

 The similarity in their formulation structures is the chain-like rule that helps organize every building blocks to make up a complex structured utterance.
-4. Causation requires the mimicking reasoning process to go with intervention, rather than passive observation, in form of action or attention and see how outcomes are affected by taking or not taking prior intervention.
+4. Causation requires the mimicking reasoning process to go with intervention, rather than passive observation, in form of action or attention in the real or counterfactual world and see how outcomes are affected by taking or not taking prior intervention.